idaholab/raven/doc/sparse_sensing_pysensors_env_alignment.md

 - upgraded `opentelemetry-proto` so the new protobuf range no longer conflicts
 - removed the stale `tensorflow-macos 2.14.1` / `tensorflow-estimator 2.14.0`
   leftovers from the cloned env
+- upgraded `PyWavelets` to `1.8.0` so the TSA Wavelet unit test is compatible with the NumPy 2 stack
 - `pip check` is now clean in `raven_spsl_043`

+Targeted numerical/test follow-up:

+- `tests/framework/unit_tests/Distributions/TestDistributions.py` now uses the
+  exact computed Poisson CDF values when checking the inverse `ppf(cdf(k))` identity, avoiding a brittle jump-discontinuity failure caused by rounding a discrete CDF value

 TensorFlow/Keras status: